docelic/rsyncnow/README.md

 This enables `rsyncnow` to introduce a huge increase in efficiency as follows:

-1. We run a set of `rsync` processes that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
+1. It runs a set of `rsync` processes (by default 1) that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
 We call these processes `finders`.

-1. As the finders keep printing files to sync, we keep reading their STDOUT in real-time and pushing the files to be synced to our small internal queue.
+1. As the finders keep printing files to sync, `rsyncnow` keeps reading their STDOUT in real-time and pushing the files to be synced to a small internal queue.

-1. As soon as enough files to sync are collected (i.e. as soon as "blocks" are filled with paths, or periodically every X seconds), we run separate rsync processes (called "syncers") which are given those specific files to sync.
-Rsync starts syncing immediately since it is given specific paths, there is no index to build.
+1. As it populates the queue and finds enough paths to form a "block" (or every X seconds if a block has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
+Syncers start syncing immediately since they are given specific paths, there are no indexes to build.

-1. Additionally, if the files to sync are being found faster than they are synced, and the bandwidth/resource limits allow it, one can run the tool with multiple `syncer` processes to achieve faster/concurrent syncing of multiple files.
+1. Additionally, if the files to sync are being found faster than they are synced, and the bandwidth/resource limits allow it, one can run `rsyncnow` with multiple `syncer` processes to achieve faster/concurrent syncing of multiple files.

 ## Usage instructions